tensorflow/addons/tensorflow_addons/text/README.md

 ## Contribution Guidelines
 #### Standard API
-In order to conform with the current API standard, all custom ops
+In order to conform with the current API standard, all text ops
 must:
  * Be impossible to implement in one of the other API standards (Layers, Losses, etc.).